-Transform your career and join an established, accredited drama school with our postgraduate qualification in acting.
+Transform your career with our postgraduate qualification in acting.
 Designed to advance your practical and professional progress, our MA Acting course provides intense training from staff with rich industry experience.

 Previous graduates of this course have gone on to succeed as established performers, including roles at the Edinburgh Fringe Festival and the Royal Shakespeare Company.